robertmeta/sharpwin/README.md

 This is an emacspeak server written in C# intended to be as async as reasonable, fast and responsive.

+It is assumed if you are using this from this repo, you are also using the git version of emacspeak, this tracks very close to the ongoing emacspeak work.

 ## Installing

 1. Switch to Sharpwin directory in powershell